 There is currently no command to enable or disable flexible parallelism on existing databases.
 Making a database capable of supporting FP can only be done at the time you create the database.
 If you want to make FP available for an existing database, you'd need to create a database with FP enabled and copy the tables from the original database to the new one.
 One way to do this is with CREATE TABLE LIKE and INSERT…SELECT.

 If you are using SingleStoreDB Cloud, it's likely that you may want to quickly scale up, given the tendency of new cloud applications to start small and expand.
 Since flexible parallelism is automatically enabled for all new cloud deployments, you can take advantage of improved scalability without any changes to your application.

-If you're using On-Premises, are building a new application and you think you will expand your hardware by adding nodes or increasing node sizes over the next few years, you should use FP.
-If you're On-Premises and have an existing application that is performing well, but you do think you will expand nodes and hardware, you may want to migrate to FP — but it’s important to note that requires reloading your database for now, since there’s currently no way to add sub-partitioning in place.
+If you're using Self-Managed, are building a new application and you think you will expand your hardware by adding nodes or increasing node sizes over the next few years, you should use FP.
+If you're Self-Managed and have an existing application that is performing well, but you do think you will expand nodes and hardware, you may want to migrate to FP — but it’s important to note that requires reloading your database for now, since there’s currently no way to add sub-partitioning in place.
 And, you'll need to test your application to see if loss of some of the optimizations discussed earlier will impact it seriously if you use FP.
 The impact will likely be less than the benefit, but you'll need to verify that.

 If you're certain you know the size of your workload and data for the next several years and don't think it will expand much, then you don't really need FP.
 Your up-front number of partitions will likely be the right number.
 And, you won't be subject to the limitations we’ve discussed.